-To connect the mining towns of Georgetown and Silver Plume, only two miles apart through a steep, narrow canyon, the railroad’s 1880s builders constructed tracks that corkscrewed up more than 600 feet in elevation on four bridges.
+To connect the mining towns of Georgetown and Silver Plume — only 2 miles apart through a steep, narrow canyon — the railroad’s 1880s builders constructed tracks that corkscrewed up more than 600 feet in elevation on four bridges.

 Start and End Points: Silver Plume and Georgetown